JaapMoolenaar/sentry-assembla/README.md

 `-e git+https://github.com/jaapmoolenaar/sentry-assembla#egg=sentry_assembla`

+_After which, a `docker-compose build` will be required._

 Configuration
 =============

 The Assembla API requires a client ID and Key.
-These can be created here: https://app.assembla.com/user/edit/manage_clients A valid redirect url would be:
+These can be created here: https://app.assembla.com/user/edit/manage_clients

+A valid redirect url would be:

 `<hostname>/account/settings/social/associate/complete/assembla/`

-This can be set in the sentry.conf.py file:
+These values can be set in the sentry.conf.py file:

 ```python
 ASSEMBLA_CLIENT_ID = 'id'
 ASSEMBLA_CLIENT_SECRET = 'secret'
 ```

-Or using environment variables with the same name in for instance docker-compose.yml:
+Or using environment variables, with the same name, in, for instance, docker-compose.yml:

 ```yml
 version: '2'